Mangroves Land

 Survival rates are excellent, around 98%, and in May we replaced the small 2% that did not take root, alongside the new 2,000.
 The mangroves planted earlier in the year are thriving.

-May also marks the official start of the sea turtle nesting season.
+May also marked the official start of the sea turtle nesting season.
 Conservation teams increased beach clean-ups and monitoring efforts to protect nesting grounds, ensuring the restored mangroves support turtles as well as countless other species.

-June 2025 - By mid-year, SamaÚma and their partners have planted around one million trees across the region.
+By mid-year, SamaÚma and their partners have planted around one million trees across the region.
 Greenpaw’s share of 8,000 trees forms a vital part of this total, helping to sequester 216 tons of carbon as they mature.

 Project Aims